> Folk Music > Songs > Highland Soldier

 Sam Henry’s Songs of the People

 Norman Kennedy sang My Highland Soldier in 1968 on his Folk-Legacy album Ballads & Songs of Scotland and on his Topic album Scots Songs and Ballads.
-Peter Hall commented in the first album’s notes:
+Peter Hall noted on the first album:

 Like many other remote and poorer parts of Britain, the highlands have always been a rich source of cannon-fodder for England’s wars of expansion.
 At least the highlanders have a proverbial, if not always actual, popularity among the fair sex to compensate them for their exile and the rigours of army life.
 Numerous songs attest to their attraction for the ladies, who are usually rich and highborn.
 Probably the best known are The Bonnet o’ Blue [Roud 819], common in both Scotland and England, and the Irish Johnny Harte [Roud 2929; Henry H106].
 Our song is a little-known example of this genre.
 Gavin Greig obtained a rather longer text of it from his redoubtable informant Belle Robinson, but otherwise the song does not seem to have been noted.

 Paul Brady sang Mary and the Soldier in 1976 on his and Andy Irvine’s eponymous album Andy Irvine Paul Brady.
-He also sang it live at another album’s launch at Liberty Hall on 21 July 1978.
+He also sang it live at the launch concert for his album Welcome Home Kind Stranger at Liberty Hall on 21 July 1978.
 A recording of this concert was released in 2001 on his CD The Missing Liberty Tapes.
-Frank Harte noted on the original album’s sleeve:
+Frank Harte noted on the original album:

 It’s the old story of the soldier heading for the wars and leaving the girl behind him.
 In some ballads she dressed herself up in men’s clothing and went along with him.
 Numerous too are the songs about the female sailors and female soldiers.
 More often than not, she went along as the pretty drummer boy or the pretty cabin boy.
 In this particular song, he is so impressed by her loyalty that he marries her before he goes away.